SuperHouse/esp-open-rtos/README.md

 ## Quick Start

-* Install [esp-open-sdk](https://github.com/pfalcon/esp-open-sdk/) and make the toolchain available on your PATH.
+* Install [esp-open-sdk](https://github.com/pfalcon/esp-open-sdk/), build it with `make STANDALONE=n`, then edit your PATH and add the generated toolchain `bin` directory.
 (Despite the similar name esp-open-sdk has different maintainers - but we think it's fantastic!)

     (Other toolchains will also work, as long as a gcc cross-compiler is available on the PATH.
 The proprietary Tensilica "xcc" compiler will probably not work.)